cvmfs/cvmfs/doc/igprof_linux.md

   - Make sure libunwind and libigprof are also in /usr/lib64
   - Memory profiling needs to use the debug library for proper stack traces

-The following code runned as superuser would sum up what was explained before:
+The following code ran as superuser would sum up what was explained before:

 ``` bash
 mv /etc/mtab /etc/mtab.disabled